isaacronan/khazad/README.md

 }
 ```

-This will resolve to a random value from a fixed set of values.
+This will resolve to a single, random value from a fixed set of values.

 * **values:** *[null]* - array (length >= 1) of JSON values